Skip to Content

 If an infection is causing your preterm labor, you will be treated with

-commonly used during pregnancy include erythromycin, clindamycin, ampicillin,
+antibiotics.
+The type used depends on which bacteria are causing the infection.
+The antibiotics most commonly used during pregnancy include erythromycin, clindamycin, ampicillin,

 gentamicin, and metronidazole.